• Skip to primary navigation

 • Prioritizing the use of renewable, reusable, and non-toxic resources

-• Maintaining, repairing, and re-using materials in order to extend their lifecycles as much as possible
+• Maintaining, repairing, and re-using materials to extend their lifecycles as much as possible

 • Using waste as a resource through recycling and reuse